TERA: Self-Supervised Learning of Transformer Encoder Representation for Speech: Results

 \subsection{Transferring to TIMIT}

 We then explore how the mismatch of domains between pre-training and downstream tasks affects performance.
 For the exploration, we pre-train TERA with LibriSpeech~\cite{librispeech}, and apply the resulting networks to the supervised TIMIT~\cite{timit} ASR task.
-The same Hybrid ASR setting and framework as described above for LibriSpeech ASR is used, except that we adopt a learning rate of $4e^{-4}$ and a batch size of $8$.
+The same Hybrid ASR setting and framework described above for LibriSpeech ASR are used, except that we use a learning rate of $4e^{-4}$ and a batch size of $8$.
 Testing results of TERA and another self-supervised learning technique, wav2vec~\cite{wav2vec}, are summarized in Table~\ref{table:timit_asr_compare} in terms of PER.
 We also list the results of strong supervised systems~\cite{tdfilter, cnnphone, ligru}.
-All of the TERA models use a combination of \textit{time + channel + mag} alteration as the auxiliary objectives, and are pre-trained with various amount of data.
-As expected, pre-training on larger amount of data gives performance benefit, and we achieved the best WER (14.5\%) with 960 hours of pre-training data.
-We find that for TIMIT ASR as the downstream task, using either \textit{WS} or \textit{FT} is not helpful, and extracting speech representations from the last layer provides the best performance.
-Also, there is no significant gain when extracting features from a larger model \textit{medium}.
-The reason is likely because there is not enough labeled data in TIMIT.
-On the other hand, our best model (14.5\%) outperforms wav2vec~\cite{wav2vec} (14.7\%) that uses both LibriSpeech~\cite{librispeech} and Wall Street Journal (WSJ) data for pre-training, as well as all the strong supervised baselines.
-By using only 100 hours of pre-training data, we even surpass the result of wav2vec that uses 960 hours for pre-training (15.2\% v.s.
-15.6\%).
+All of the TERA models use a combination of \textit{"time+freq+mag"} alteration as the auxiliary objective, and are pre-trained with various amounts of data.
+As expected, pre-training on a larger amount of data gives performance benefit, and we achieved the best WER (14.5\%) with 960 hours of pre-training data.
+We find that for TIMIT ASR as the downstream task, fine-tuning is not helpful, and extracting speech representations from the last layer provides the best performance.
+The reason is likely because there is not enough labeled data in TIMIT, which aligns with our discovery in Section~\ref{ssec:exp_fine_tune} for other downstream tasks.
+Also, there is no significant gain when extracting features from a larger model \textit{medium}, which aligns with our previous discussion that smaller models are better for feature extraction.